First Haj flight departs for Saudi Arabia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : The Haj flight operation has started as first Pakistan International Airlines (PIA) Haj flight PK 7003 carrying 327 intending pilgrims departed for Madina Munawwara from Islamabad International Airport here on Saturday.
+Islamabad: The Haj flight operation has started as first Pakistan International Airlines (PIA) Haj flight PK 7003 carrying 327 intending pilgrims departed for Madina Munawwara from the Islamabad International Airport here on Saturday.
 The Haj operation will continue till August 15, 2018.

+Pakistan International Airline (PIA) will operate 200 flights to Jeddah and Madina transporting over 55000 pilgrims to fulfil the religious obligation.
+This year 179,210 Pakistanis would perform Hajj.
+This includes 119,473 under government Hajj scheme while 59,737 would perform through private operators.

-The pilgrims were seen off by additional Secretary Ministry of Religious Affairs and Interfaith Harmony Captain (r) Aftab Ahmed, Deputy Head of Mission, Saudi Embassy Habibullah Bukhari.
+The pilgrims were seen off by additional Secretary Ministry of Religious Affairs and Interfaith Harmony Captain (retd) Aftab Ahmed, Deputy Head of Mission, Saudi Embassy Habibullah Bukhari.

 Congratulating the intending pilgrims Captain Aftab said the ministry has provided maximum facilities to intending pilgrims.
 He has urged the pilgrims to comply with the directions of ‘Mauvineen e Hujaj’ and Saudi authorities during their stay to make their Haj hassle free.